Somali Bantus

+An overseas diaspora community of Somali Bantus can be found primarily in the United States.
 Cultural assimilation into mainstream Somali society tends to be stronger for Somali Bantus living in urban areas and the Shebelle region, while Bantu linguistic and cultural traditions tend to be stronger in Somali Bantus of the Juba region.
 Politically, the Somali Bantu of different tribes form ethnic alliances in the parliament of Somalia.
 The Somali Bantu are not to be confused with the members of Swahili society of Somalia in coastal centers, such as the Bajuni or the Bravanese, who speak dialects of the Swahili language but have a culture, tradition, and history separate of the Somali Bantu.